 Dinny the Dinosaur was most recently made famous in the computer game Fallout: New Vegas.
 A few artistic liberties were taken with the level design, but in case you're curious, you COULD do much of what they suggested in that game in a far-flung, post-apocalyptic future.

 The dinosaur park has been featured in at least two films, Pee-Wee's Big Adventure and The Wizard.
 The stop has fallen on hard times since, with most of the restaurants nearby having gone out of business.

-Still, the city of Cabezon is your go to place if you're looking for Robot Dinosaur Exhibits.
+Still, the city of Cabazon is your go to place if you're looking for Robot Dinosaur Exhibits.
 They've found several animatronic dinosaurs in great condition, as well as a variety of others of varying degree of authenticity.

 At a certain point, it becomes clear much of the museum is run for entertainment purposes to widen the imagination and your sense of the possible and occasionally, the absurd.

 It also occasionally feels like a space where you're uncertain who'll meet next, such as, say, Rex, or a relative of Rex from Pixar's Toy Story series.
 It's entirely possible the resemblance is completely coincidental.